asp28/PropertyTycoon/README.md

 The menu on the right shows the current players token, balance, name, cards owned, button they can use and the log of the current game.

-All graphics and logos seen in the project are solely designed by the team.
+All graphics and logos seen in the project are solely designed and created by the team.

 ## Dependencies
 - Maven